 To avoid this from happening, make sure that the shed you buy is exactly the shed you wanted which fits your needs.

 This could be the most costly mistake people make in buying a shed and usually occurs when buying over the internet.
-This happens when you buy a shed and suddenly find out that you are not allowed to build it due to planning restriction which requires council planning approval.
+This happens when you buy a shed and suddenly find out that you are not allowed to build it due to planning restrictions, which require local council planning approval.

 To avoid this, consult a local council in your area about the building restrictions.
-You can also ask the supplier before proceeding on your shed purchase, if you are buying and installed shed as they will do the permits and know about local planning laws.
+You can also ask the supplier before proceeding on your shed purchase if you are buying and installing the shed as they will handle the permits for you and know about local planning laws.

 Failure to Plan Ahead with Your New Shed

 The future is always a mystery.
 When it comes to your shed’s future, you should always consider what you might it for.
 You might want to buy a caravan or boat in the near future, so it is important to always ready your shed for this type of situation.